Adi Pepper Demo Farm & Research Center

 Crops that thrive in their natural habitat without damaging the biodiversity and that do not depend extensively on irrigation or any other artificial water sources apart from the rains need to be nurtured and promoted.

 A Platform to share rustic knowledge to Rural India

 Through this website, we intend to share information on the best practices and methods of cultivation and to create awareness among the farming community to become ‘Prakruthipara’ (eco-friendly) and self-sustainable.

 Kodagu is a district that has diverse landscapes.
 Coffee, Pepper, and Cardamom are some of the main commercial crops grown here.
 These crops require specific conditions to thrive and are not suitable for all types of landscapes.
-In recent years, irregular monsoon, lack of skilled labor and depletion in the groundwater levels have been a cause of concern.
-To add to the misery, every year, the high-altitude ranges of Kodagu experiences extreme climatic conditions.
+In recent years, irregular monsoons, lack of skilled labor and depletion in the groundwater levels have been a cause of concern.
+To add to the misery, every year, the high-altitude ranges of Kodagu experience extreme climatic conditions.

 Today, crops like coffee and pepper are too reliant on silver oak for shading and climbing.
 Silver oak is not native to the region and is an invasive tree that has adverse effects on the natural biodiversity of the region.

 To mitigate these issues, our focus is to bring about reform and develop crops that not only help our farming community but also improve the biodiversity of this region.